 Important: you cannot open two workbooks with the same name in the same session, even if the files have different paths or different upper- and lower-case spelling.
 This is also true for resource workbooks (e.g. globals).
 When defining workbook resources, avoid cyclic dependencies between resources.
-For example, a scenario where WB1 is resource for WB2, WB2 is a resource for WB3, and WB3 is resource for WB1 isn’t allowed.
+For example, a scenario where WB1 is a resource for WB2, WB2 is a resource for WB3, and WB3 is a resource for WB1 isn’t allowed.

 You can call Region in any cell of Test1 with:

 Note: if there are special characters in the file or sheet name, set the entry before the exclamation mark in single quotes, e.g. =‘[globals-new]Sheet1‘!Region

 With “=@variable1”, you can create variable1 in a cell, e.g. A10.
 The name is known in the current Jedox Web session, for example in other reports.
 First, “#VALUE!” appears in the cell.
-This message disappears once you enter a value in the cell A10.
+This changes once you enter a value in the cell A10.
 After that, variable1 has this value.
 The value is written to the Jedox database and displayed in A10.
 However, what actually remains in cell A10 is “=@variable1”.
 This entry is displayed in the edit line.
 The value of “variable1” can be called with “=@variable1” in any cell of the current Jedox Web session.
-In each cell where “=@variable1” is entered, you can assign variable1 a new value with a new input.
+In each cell where “=@variable1” is entered, you can assign variable1 a new value with new input.
 In a new Jedox Web session, “#VALUE!” will appear in A10 again, because the variable value of the last session is not saved.